On homelessness - Part 1

 Epilogue: Inspiration and hope move our mind and our heart towards our dream.

 The Epilogue explains the dynamic process of the previous interventions through a short video, intending to show the different possible combinations of the device in the public spaces of Barcelona.
 Further, the final presentation of the project seeks to initiate a wider debate on an educational methodology of critical conscience that 'listens, dialogues and acts' inventively (Freire 1968) within the conventional branches of the design discipline.
-Thus, the Some.where project was exhibited at the Barcelona Design Museum (2015), encouraging the social activism workshops organised by the FAD as the Wake Up Some.where activity.
-It has also been exhibited at the Royal College of Arts, in London (2016) as a contribution to the TRADERS platform.
+The Some.where project was exhibited at the Barcelona Design Museum (2015), encouraging the social activism workshops organised by the FAD as the Wake Up Some.where activity.
+It was also exhibited at the Royal College of Arts, in London (2016) as a contribution to the TRADERS platform.